 Up-skilling and the Agile Mindset

 Travel restrictions might shine a light on your need to promote and develop from within, yet these efforts shouldn’t stop after COVID.
-You can’t keep hiring new people every time there’s an industry disruption–it’s just not efficient.
+You can’t keep hiring new people every time there’s an industry disruption – it’s just not efficient.
 In today’s landscape, where technologies change instantly, and trends shift even quicker, agile teams are a must.

 As per a recent Forbes article, jobs that exist today won’t be around in 5 years.
 Teams need to up-skill constantly and fluidly to remain relevant and profitable.
 That means ongoing learning, training, and development to meet the continually evolving needs of your business.
 Agile teams that continually develop their skills will keep finding ways to satisfy your target market.
 They’ll also pivot when the time comes for change, such as during the pandemic.
+Don’t only rely on skilled migrants.
+Diversify your risk.

 It’s time to start looking within your organisation for talent and stop relying so heavily on migrant workers during and after the pandemic.